Anthony William: Cancer and Epstein-Barr virus

-One of the health issues that William most frequently diagnoses is chronic disease that occurs from the Epstein–Barr virus, for which he prescribes a treatment of B12 vitamins that Spirit recommends, along with high doses of celery juice.
+One of the health issues that William most frequently claims to diagnose is chronic disease that supposedly occurs from the Epstein–Barr virus, for which he prescribes an unproven treatment of B12 vitamins that Spirit recommends, along with high doses of celery juice.
 He asserts that the virus can be transmitted in utero.
 Current scientific evidence suggests that it is most often transmitted via saliva.

 William says, in his Goop column, that "ninety-eight percent of the time, cancer is caused by a virus and at least one type of toxin."
-He attributes many cancers to the Epstein-Barr virus, and claims that this virus is "responsible for breast cancer, liver cancer, almost all lung cancer, pancreatic cancer, colon cancer, prostate cancer, women's reproductive cancers, leukemia, and many more.”
-William feels strongly that the cancers we face today are something that has advanced rapidly recently, specifically since the Industrial Revolution.
+He attributes many cancers to the Epstein-Barr virus, and claims that this virus is "responsible for breast cancer, liver cancer, almost all lung cancer, pancreatic cancer, colon cancer, prostate cancer, women's reproductive cancers, leukemia, and many more."
+William claims that the cancers of today have developed only recently, specifically since the Industrial Revolution.
 He also contends that cancer as a whole has no genetic component, despite scientific evidence to the contrary.
-William also suggests that the Epstein-Barr virus causes over 95% of thyroid issues, no current scientific evidence supports this view.
+William also suggests that the Epstein-Barr virus causes over 95% of thyroid issues, although no current scientific evidence supports this view.

 According to the CDC, there is no current peer-reviewed scientific evidence to support William's assertions that the Epstein-Barr virus causes lung cancer.
 The American Cancer Society has noted that the Epstein-Barr virus might possibly be linked to Hodgkin's lymphoma or certain stomach cancers, but this is still undetermined.

 Food and diet

-In his book, Life Changing Foods, he considers "fruits, vegetables, herbs and spices, and wild foods" to be the Holy Four.
+In his book, Life Changing Foods, he considers "fruits, vegetables, herbs and spices, and wild foods" to be the “Holy Four.”
 He states:

-Against these Holy Four he positions the Unforgiving Four, which are radiation, toxic heavy metals, the viral explosion, and DDT.
-Of these, he suggests that they "ravage our bodies, make us question our own sanity, and push us to the breaking point as a society."
+Against these “Holy Four” he positions the “Unforgiving Four,” which are radiation, toxic heavy metals, the “viral explosion,” and DDT.
+He claims that the “Unforgiving Four” "ravage our bodies, make us question our own sanity, and push us to the breaking point as a society."

-William says that there are two kinds of Living Water.
-"Hydrobioactive water" is found in all of the Holy Four foods and can hydrate a person more than tap water.
-He also suggests there is a cofactor in water which "contains information to help restore your soul and spirit and to support your emotions."
+William says that there are two kinds of “Living Water.”
+According to William, "hydrobioactive water" is found in all of the “Holy Four” foods and can hydrate a person more than tap water.
+He also suggests, without evidence, that there is a cofactor in water which "contains information to help restore your soul and spirit and to support your emotions."

-He also describes six foods which he considers to be life-challenging.
-He contends that dairy bogs down the liver; eggs feed the viral explosion; corn is no longer nutritious due to overuse of genetic modification; wheat feeds pathogens; canola oil destroys the lining of the stomach, veins, and heart; and that food additives described or labeled as "natural flavors" are actually a neurotoxin called MSG which destroy brain and nerve cells over time.
+He also describes six foods which he considers to be “life-challenging.”
+He contends that dairy “bogs down the liver”; eggs “feed the viral explosion”; corn is no longer nutritious due to overuse of genetic modification; wheat feeds pathogens; canola oil destroys the lining of the stomach, veins, and heart; and that food additives described or labeled as "natural flavors" are actually a neurotoxin called MSG which destroy brain and nerve cells over time.